segmentio/segment-docs/src/connections/alerting.md

   - **In-app**: Select this to receive notifications in the Segment app.
 To view your notifications, select the bell next to your user icon in the Segment app.
 5. Click **Save**.

-To make changes to a source alert that you created, select the icon in the Actions column for the alert and click **Edit**.
+To make changes to a source volume alert that you created, select the icon in the Actions column for the alert and click **Edit**.

+To delete a source volume alert that you created, select the icon in the Actions column for the alert and click **Delete**.

 ## Successful delivery rate alerts

 You can create an alert that notifies you when the volume of events successfully received by your destination in the last 24 hours falls below a percentage you set.
-For example, if you set a percentage of 99%, you would be notified if you source had a successful delivery rate of 98% or below.
+For example, if you set a percentage of 99%, you would be notified if you destination had a successful delivery rate of 98% or below.

 To receive a successful delivery rate alert in a Slack channel, you must create a Slack webhook first.
 For more information about Slack webhooks, see the [Sending messages using incoming webhooks](https://api.slack.com/messaging/webhooks){:target="_blank”} documentation.